 Silversea Cruises will whisk you from Nice to Barcelona by way of the French Riviera, or Lisbon to Monte Carlo, to name a few itineraries.
 Included in your fare are butler service in every suite, beverages throughout the ship with a tailored mini-bar, on-demand caviar in all public areas, en-suite dining from the restaurants available 24 hours a day, WiFi throughout the ship, transfers into town and gratuities.

-Viking Ocean Cruises is a relatively new cruise line that made its debut in the Mediterranean with Viking Star.
+Vikingis a relatively new cruise line that made its debut in the Mediterranean with Viking Star.
 Viking sails Barcelona to Rome (and reverse), as well as onward to Naples, Sicily and Sardinia.
-All cabins have balconies and come with beer and wine at meals, prepaid gratuities, free use of the spa's thermal suite, tours in each port and more.
+All cabins have balconies and come with beer and wine at meals, prepaid gratuities, free use of the spa's extensive thermal suite, tours in each port and more.
 It’s not technically luxury, but it comes pretty darn close.

 Celebrity Cruises rates highly for Mediterranean cruises, due in part to its 'modern' appeal.
 The line's Suite Class provides access to Michael's Club, a suite-passenger-only lounge, and Luminae, a dedicated restaurant.
 Also included in this higher-tier subsection are unlimited specialty dining, premium beverage packages, complimentary Internet access, concierge services and a free mini-bar setup, depending on what kind of suite you're in.

 MSC Cruises considers itself a European cruise line, and its port calls pepper the Mediterranean from Cannes to Ibiza.
-Escape the crowds with MSC's Yacht Club, a suite complex with areas like the Top Sail Lounge providing sanctuary for suite passengers.
+Escape the crowds with MSC's Yacht Club, a suite complex with areas like the Top Sail Lounge providing a private sanctuary for suite passengers.
 Also available are concierge and butler service, a dedicated restaurant, bar and lounge, and private access to the spa.
-The line prides itself on its Italian/Mediterranean-inspired cuisine and offerings, such as wine blending.

-On a luxury cruise, port calls tend to be longer or overnight, making it possible to sightsee all day and into the evening or take a morning walking tour, lunch on the ship and return out at night.
+On a luxury Mediterranean cruise, port calls tend to be longer or even offer overnight stays, making it possible to sightsee all day and into the evening.
 This flexibility is a luxury in itself -- most mainstream lines provide only a few hours in each port of call, with tight turnaround times for tours and rarely a chance to experience dinner or nightlife on shore.

 Take a day trip to Nice to see the Matisse Museum and still have time for an evening at the casino in Monte Carlo.
-Cruise lines often take advantage of the longer dockings, offering shore excursions like an after-hours tour of the Vatican or an evening concert at Ephesus in Kusadasi.
+Luxury cruise lines in the Mediterranean often take advantage of the longer time spent in port, offering shore excursions like an after-hours tour of the Vatican or an evening concert at the ruins of Ephesus near Kusadasi.